bradomics/mix-ux/README.md

 # Mix UX
-Mix UX is a UI framework for rapid, modern web development in React.
+Mix UX is a UI framework for rapid, feature-rich web development in React.

 ## Installation